• Skip to Content

 Prerequisites: grade of C or better in German 102(P) or level 3 score on German placement test.
 Generates L&S credit for demonstrated equivalent preparation (8 retro cr).

-Last Taught: Spring 2022, Fall 2021, Spring 2021, Fall 2020.
+Last Taught: Spring 2024, Fall 2023, Spring 2023, Fall 2022.

 Current Offerings: https://catalog.uwm.edu/course-search/

-GERMAN 204 German in Your Field and Beyond
+GERMAN 204 Fourth-Semester German

 3 cr.
 Undergraduate.

-Continuation of German 203.
+Continuation of GERMAN 203.
 Grammar structures; vocabulary development through reading, writing, and speaking about subjects in students' fields of study; inter- and cross-disciplinary studies.

-Prerequisites: grade of C or better in German 203(P) or level 4 score on German placement test.
+Prerequisites: grade of C or better in GERMAN 203(P) or level 4 score on German placement test.
 Generates L&S credit for demonstrated equivalent preparation (11 retro cr).

-Last Taught: Spring 2022, Fall 2021, Spring 2021, Fall 2020.
+Last Taught: Spring 2024, Fall 2023, Spring 2023, Fall 2022.

 Current Offerings: https://catalog.uwm.edu/course-search/